University of Bristol Theatre Collection: Accreditation

 In 2001 the University of Bristol Theatre Collection was awarded Registered museum status, followed in 2009 by full Accredited Museum status, by the Museums, Libraries and Archives Council, as recognised by the Arts Council of England.
 In July 2017 it became the first university museum to receive Archive Service Accreditation from The National Archives.
 Their accreditation report concluded that: “Bristol University Theatre Collection has an exceptionally strong grasp of its broad network of stakeholders, and their needs.
 This enables them to deliver impressive outcomes across the board, with outstanding academic delivery and a real capacity to support wider social outcomes.
 The service is notably innovative and impressive in its determination to grasp challenging issues and to share practice with the wider archives and museum world.”

 Theatre Collections

 The University of Bristol Theatre Collection holds a wide range of material generated by or related to British Theatre, composed of documentation, designs, playbills, posters, promptscripts, playscripts, costumes, ephemera, artworks (including photographs and magic lantern slides), and Audio-Visual material.

+The collection holds nine of the approximately twenty surviving Bristol Old Vic silver tickets, tokens issued to shareholders who helped fund construction of the theatre in 1766.